folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 Open PR for backend module branch.
 This will initiate a branch build of the backend module and deploy to a FOLIO kubernetes cluster.
 Branch build artifacts are versioned as `POM_VERSION-PR_NUMBER.JENKINS_BUILD_NUMBER` (for example: `mod-tags-0.6.0-SNAPSHOT.35.1`).
-If build is successful, proceed to the next step.
+If build is successful, then proceed to the next step.

 ### Step 2

 Clone https://github.com/folio-org/platform-core.
 Create a branch and create a file called `.pr-custom-deps.json` in the top-level directory of the checkout.
-This is a JSON list that includes the modules we are substituting for the default released modules currently specified on master.
+This is a JSON list that includes the modules that we are substituting for the default released modules currently specified on master.

 Example `.pr-custom-deps.json` file: